 Elevation.
-In the first two weeks, put your leg up when you can.
-Lying on the couch is much better than sitting.
+In the first two weeks, you're not to sit more than 5-10minutes, so put your leg up when you can.
+Lying on the couch is MUCH better than sitting.

 Avoiding nausea and vomiting

 Our aim is to have you drinking fluid and food as soon as possible after the surgery.
 We generally try to avoid fruit juices for the first day as these sweet & acidic drinks can make you vomit.
 Powerade is a sugar & salt drink - this can be used up to two hours before surgery, and when you are alert after surgery.
 If you feel sick tell the nursing staff.
 It is easier to control nausea early, rather than allowing vomiting.